Minervis-GmbH/BigBlueButton-Ilias-Plugin/README.md

 At first you need a working installation of BigBlueButton http://docs.bigbluebutton.org/.
 The following data from BBB is required to configure this ILIAS Plugin:

-- public/private URL
-- public/private port
+- public/private URL: e.g. `https://bbb.myserver.com:9000/bigbluebutton/`
 - BBB security salt

 ## ILIAS